AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M09-empower-workforce-copilot-customer-service/09-Ex2-2-use-word-create-response-template.md

     Format the table so it is easy for support representatives to complete during case investigations.
     ```

 7. Review the updated draft to ensure the table is correct.
-If there’s any issues with it, ask Copilot to make the necessary corrections.
+If there are any issues with it, ask Copilot to make the necessary corrections.

     Sample prompt: